kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 13. It is possible for two tasks to execute **concurrently** using a single-core processor.
 - Concurrent tasks can take turns to execute on the same processor.
 - Cannot execute in parallel
+14. Which of these applications would benefit the most from parallel execution?
+-   math library for processing large matrices
+	- Mathematical operations on matrices are computationally intensive and therefore well suited to benefit from parallel execution.
+- The graphical user interface (GUI) should be structured for concurrency, but as an I/O bound task, it will generally run as well with parallel execution as without.
 -
 -
 -